-This is another one of those ‘necessity-as mother-of-invention’ recipes, which all came together when I had chicken breasts, some streaky bacon, and a packet of fresh ready-made stuffing that all needed to be used on the same day.
+This is another one of those ‘necessity-as mother-of-invention’ recipes, which all came together when I had chicken breasts, some streaky bacon, and a packet of ready-made stuffing that all needed to be used on the same day.
 It just all worked so well; the family was enchanted; it was easy to make, and virtually hands free once it went into the oven.
 I actually tried it out on some old friends who came for dinner, and got the same enthusiastic response.
 All those people can’t be wrong, can they?

-- a sharp filleting knife or similar
+- A sharp filleting knife or similar

 - 1 skinless chicken breast per person (This recipe can be expanded to virtually any number)

-- 1 packet of thin rashers of streaky bacon (unsmoked) You’ll need 3-4 for each chicken breast.
+- 1 packet of thin rashers of streaky bacon (unsmoked) You’ll need 3-4 pieces for each chicken breast.